emissary-ingress/emissary/docs/user-guide/aes-operator.md

 more](https://github.com/datawire/ambassador-operator/blob/master/README.md#version-syntax)
 about the benefits of the Operator.

 A Kubernetes operator is a software extension that makes it easier to manage and automate your Kubernetes-based applications, in the spirit of a human operator.
-Operators complete actions such as deploying, upgrading and maintaining applications. and many others.
+Operators complete actions such as deploying, upgrading and maintaining applications, and many others.
 Read more about Kubernetes Operators [here](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

 This document covers installing the Operator: